 About Anna M McDaniel

-Anna M. McDaniel assumed the role of fifth dean of the UF College of Nursing in July 2013.
-Having most recently served as Associate Dean for Research at the Indiana University School of Nursing, Dean McDaniel has had an accomplished career advancing nursing science and educating new nursing professionals.
+Anna M. McDaniel assumed the role of fifth dean of the UF College of Nursing in July 2013 and stepped down in June 2023.
+Under McDaniel’s leadership, the College of Nursing saw tremendous growth and earned national and international recognition.
+Most notably, rankings rose for the Doctor of Nursing Practice and Bachelor of Science in Nursing degrees, and National Institutes of Health research funding increased twelvefold from 2014.
+McDaniel recruited many world-renowned clinicians and researchers, increasing faculty numbers by 50% in nine years.
+Dean McDaniel has had an accomplished career advancing nursing science and educating new nursing professionals.
 Dean McDaniel received her bachelor’s and master’s degrees in nursing from Ball State University in Indiana and her PhD in Nursing Science from Indiana University.
 She completed a postdoctoral fellowship in medical informatics from Regenstrief Institute for Health Care.
 Dean McDaniel has served as a principal investigator or co-investigator on more than $34 million in research grants and contracts and has contributed to more than 120 scientific publications and presentations.

 Dean McDaniel’s teaching responsibilities focus on mentoring graduate students in research and evidence-based practice projects.